-Sealed battery carbon monoxide detectors – this type of detector has the battery sealed inside the unit.
+- Sealed battery carbon monoxide detectors – this type of detector has the battery sealed inside the unit.
 You can’t change the battery.
 The alarm will beep to let you know when you need a new unit.
-This type of alarm can last for up to 10 years – and not needing to change the battery for 10 years is a real bonus for busy households!
+This type of alarm can last for up to 10 years.

-Replaceable battery carbon monoxide detectors – the batteries will need replacing every 2 to 3 years in this kind of alarm.
-Although this type of detector is cheaper than sealed battery detectors, buying the replacement batteries will push the price up.
+- Replaceable battery carbon monoxide detectors – the batteries will need replacing every 2 to 3 years in this kind of alarm.
+Although this type of detector is less costly than sealed battery detectors, you’ll need to buy the replacement batteries.
 These detectors last between 5 and 10 years.

-Smart carbon monoxide detectors – if you live a smart life through your phone, this is the one for you.
+- Smart carbon monoxide detectors – if you like smart devices synced to your phone, this is the one for you.
 Not only does the alarm sound, but you also get an alert through your phone.
 This could be useful if there’s a carbon monoxide leak while you’re not at home.
-These alarms cost around 4 times as much as sealed battery detectors, and they’ll last between 7 and 10 years.
+These alarms can cost around 4 times as much as sealed battery detectors, and they’ll last between 7 and 10 years.

 How do I check my carbon monoxide detector?

-If you hear a low battery signal, you must either replace the batteries or buy a new carbon monoxide detector.
+And, if you ever hear a low battery signal, you’ll need to either replace the batteries or buy a new carbon monoxide detector.
 Again, to find out which you need to do, read the instruction manual.